roth-hex-lab/roth-hex-lab.github.io/content/publication/2025-IEEE-VR-Workshop/index.md

 publication_types: ["workshop-conference"]

 # Publication name and optional abbreviated publication name.
-publication: "*IEEE VR Workshop*"
+publication: "*IEEE Conference on Virtual Reality and 3D User Interfaces Extended Abstracts and Workshops (VRW) 2025*"
-publication_short: "Workshop VR 2025"
+publication_short: "IEEE VRW 2025"

 abstract: |
     Objective: Extended reality (XR) teleconsultation is used in surgery and medical emergencies, employing various technological approaches that differ in accuracy, timeliness, and user preference.